Case Study: Increasing AWS savings by 252% with ProsperOpsChris Cochran, Co-Founder and Chief Executive Officer

-Before any prospect becomes a customer, we perform a free AWS Compute Savings Analysis to summarize their historical savings performance, overlay our algorithm on their data, and quantify the incremental opportunity.
+Before we begin working with a new customer, we perform a free AWS Compute Savings Analysis to summarize their historical savings performance, overlay our algorithm on their data, and quantify the opportunity for optimization.
 That analysis is self-serve via our website and takes 5 minutes to configure and 45 minutes to review the results.

 Dealing with suboptimal savings performance

 When we first engaged this prospect in February 2020, their compute usage had been steadily growing over the prior 12 months, culminating at $351,000/month in January 2020.
 Given that magnitude of spend, it was not surprising they had already made progress controlling the spend by using EC2 spot combined with a portfolio of 1 year Standard and Convertible Reserved instances (note: those RIs were a mix of Partial and All Upfront payment preferences that further increased the AWS discount... more on that later).